Yoga Asanas For Migraine Pain Relief

 Migraine is a debilitating neurological problem.
 There have been many studies that prove the efficacy of Yoga being the medium to prevent, reduce and cure migraines.
 A relevant study was undertaken by the research team headed by Ravikiran Kisan, Department of Physiology of the SS Institute of Medical Sciences and Research Centre in Karnataka.

-60 random patients suffering from migraine were studied over a period of six weeks.
-One test group was provided conventional treatment, while the other group was given an adjuvant yoga therapy for 5 days a week in the same period.
-Autonomic function test was done at the end of the period.
+60 random patients suffering from migraines were studied over a period of six weeks.
+One test group was provided with conventional treatment, while the other group was given an adjuvant yoga therapy for 5 days a week in the same period.
+The autonomic function test was done at the end of the period.
 After 6 weeks both the groups showed a marked reduction in headaches with the control group practicing yoga showed better results with headaches having no significant effect in their life in the period.
 “Yoga intervention with conventional care has better patient's improvement and in turn acceptances, than the conventional care only, without any adverse effects”, was the inference of the study.
-The frequency and intensity was lesser in the yoga group.
+The frequency and intensity were lesser in the yoga group.
 The researchers concluded that yoga can be used as an alternate or adjuvant therapy for migraine patients.

 Yoga therapy has a positive effect on autonomic modulation by enhancing the vagal tone.
 Autonomic function tests can hence be used as a prognostic indicator in migraine patients.